alexilyenko/alexilyenko.github.io/_posts/2017-08-29-kotlin-android-tests.markdown

   - androidtv
   - kotlin
 ---
-{% include toc title="Using Kotlin for Android UI Tests" icon="file-text" %}
+{% include toc title="Using Kotlin in Android UI Tests" icon="file-text" %}
 ## Why Kotlin?
 If you follow the latest trends in Android world or development in general, you've likely already heard about [Kotlin](https://kotlinlang.org/).
 It's a programming language, developed by JetBrains company, creator of Android Studio.
 Among its numerous advantages one can find proper functions, less of boilerplate code, no-overhead null-safety, smart casts and stream-like arrays.
 If you're wondering what other pros and cons Kotlin has in comparison to Java, check out [official documentation](https://kotlinlang.org/docs/reference/comparison-to-java.html).